 Pin nailers can handle very small jobs like trim details and cabinet doors.
 A pin nailer would be capable of nailing a baseboard, but it is not the best choice.
 A pin nailer could hold the baseboard if you add some caulk or glue to the baseboard as well.

 What nail gun should I use for baseboards?

 Either a brad nailer or finish nailer should be used for baseboards.
 These nailers are usually adjustable for 1” to 2 ½” nails.
 That is the perfect range for baseboards.
 These types of nailers are also sturdier than pin nailers, keeping the baseboard on longer.

 How much does it cost to install baseboards?

 Installing baseboards on your own is the most cost-effective way, and it isn’t very difficult.
 The only cost you’ll have to cover is materials – usually only the nail gun, wood, and paint.
 Professional installation is usually charged by linear foot as well as labor.
 A standard living room would usually run you $120-$320 just in labor costs.

 How do you cut angles for baseboards?

 Baseboards need to be cut at angles so they will sit flat against the corners of the room.
-To cut a baseboard at an angle, use a miter box or miter saw to cut the baseboard at a 45-degree angle.
+To cut a baseboard at an angle, use a Table saw or miter saw to cut the baseboard at a 45-degree angle.
 This will allow the corners to meet evenly.